-Paneer Butter masala is one of the most Indian popular paneer recipe made by cooking paneer in a smooth, silky & creamy flavourful curry.
+Paneer Butter masala is one of the most popular Indian paneer recipe made by cooking paneer in a smooth, silky, creamy & delicious flavorful curry.
 This recipe has always been a winner for its simplicity and amazing taste.
-The curry base also known as butter masala needs onion, tomatoes, various spices, nuts and herbs.
+The curry base also known as butter masala needs onion, tomatoes, various spices, cashew nuts and herbs.
 This is a beginner’s recipe and can be done under 30 mins.

 Kadai paneer gravy is another simple yet very flavourful dish made with freshly ground spices known as kadai masala.
 The use of kadai masala and bell pepper makes this dish uniquely flavourful and delicious.
 I have shared 2 recipes in this post – dry and gravy kadai paneer recipes.